crybapp/api/README.md

 ## Questions / Issues

-If you have an issues with `@cryb/api`, please either open a GitHub issue, or contact a maintainer.
+If you have an issues with `@cryb/api`, please either open a GitHub issue, contact a maintainer or join the [Cryb Discord Server](https://discord.gg/ShTATH4) and ask in #tech-support.